EugenefedorovPro/rhyme_rus/README.rst

   Rhyme reveals audial likeness of words, when sequence of sounds matter
 * **assonance** - from 0 to 2.
 Assonance/consonance shows to what extend
-  words have similar sounds irrespective of their position The lower number, the more likely words will be percieved as close to each other
+  words have similar sounds irrespective of their position The lower number, the more likely words will be perceived as close to each other
 * **patterns** - patterns, the algorithm uses to select rhymed words
 * **rhyme** - rhymes to an input word